notmaxx/monitor/README.md

 ## Development
-The provided `Makefile` has various targets to help support building and publishing new images into a kubernetes cluster.
+The provided `Makefile` has various targets to help support building and publishing new images to registry.

 ### Environment variables
 There are a few key environment variables you should be aware of when interacting with the `make` targets.

 * `BUILD_TAG` - The tag provided to the docker image when it is built (defaults to the git-sha)
 * `SHORT_NAME` - The name of the image (defaults to `grafana`)
-* `DEIS_REGISTRY` - This is the registry you are using (default `dockerhub`)
+* `DEV_REGISTRY` - This is the registry you are using (default `dockerhub`)
 * `IMAGE_PREFIX` - This is the account for the registry you are using (default `deis`)

 ### Make targets

+* for ECR - do `docker login`.
+There should be repository in place `workato/deis/telegraf`
 * `make build` - Build docker image
 * `make push` - Push docker image to a registry

-The typical workflow will look something like this - `DEIS_REGISTRY=quay.io/ IMAGE_PREFIX=foouser make build push``
+The typical workflow will look something like this - `DEV_REGISTRY=XYZABC.dkr.ecr.us-east-1.amazonaws.com/ IMAGE_PREFIX=deis make build push`.